jbettencourt10/cs326-final-iota/docs/final.md

 | UserRating     | REAL                                                | Rating that user has given entry when adding to list  |

 ## URL Routing:
+-  **/list**: Redirects a user to `list.html` which is their personal list page.
+Requries a user to be logged in.
+-  **/**: Redirects a user to `index.html` if they are not logged in.
+Otherwise, redirects them to `list.html`.
+-  **/register** (GET): Redirects a user to `sign-up.html` to input register information.
+-  **/logout**: Redirects a user to `index.html` after destroying their user session with passport.
+-  **/account**: Redirects a user to `account.html` to edit their account information if they are logged in.
+Otherwise, redirects to `index.html`.
+-  **/search**: Redirects a user to `search.html` with the information given by the user if they are logged in.
+Otherwise, redirects to `index.html`.
+-  **/analytics**: Redirects a user to `analytics.html` with relevant analytics for a user session if they are logged in.
+Otherwise, they are redirected to `index.html`.

 ## Authentication: